casanet/lightweight-dashboard/README.md

 Used for very slow networks and devices.

-The lightweight dashboard served URL is `[CDN / on-premises address]/light-app/index.html`.
+The lightweight dashboard served URL is `[CDN / local address]/light-app/index.html`.

 The source code is ready to use (no need any build process), to set custom API_URL, run `node scripts/set-environment.js` with `API_URL`  env var.